Socks5Balancer/Socks5BalancerAsio/README.md

 ## Use Monitor Page On EmbedWebServer

-if you dont want to install a addition web server , and you use the web page on save env, you can use the EmbedWebServer.
+if you dont want to install a addition web server , and you use the web page on safe env, you can use the EmbedWebServer.

 the EmbedWebServer only do two action: